hy-ds-group-11/dhcpcluster/doc/week47.md

 We also added some actual server to server communication, so the first messages (handshakes and acknowledgements) were exchanged.
 There are no immediate roadblocks in the horizon right now.

+Later in the evening, I (Lauri) got inspired to try to write tests for the server.
+It was difficult and time consuming to first make the implementation generic over a "TcpStream" implementation, and then mock the TcpStream, but the end result is a working initial implementation for a test suite.

+For the mocking to work, I had to use some Rust features that I have only learned very recently, such as the Any-trait and interior mutability with RefCell.